saritahub/bank-tech-test/README.md

 So that I can keep track of my deposits, withdrawals and balance,<br />
 I’d like to be able to prints my bank statement with the transaction dates (recent date displayed first)

+## Class design
+The class design recipe for Account and Transaction can be found [**here.**](https://github.com/saritahub/bank-tech-test/blob/main/recipe/class_design_recipe.md)
+- This describes the process of designing the class, with the initial unit and integration test set ups.